kusimo/paddle/README.md

 # paddle
-WordPress theme built with Bootstrap and understrap framework.
+WordPress theme built with Bootstrap and underscores framework.

 ## About